jonhjelm/docs-and-training/service_implementation/deployment_automated.md

 Upon service creation, you can also define a custom health check, where you can define the health-check path, the accepted response codes, and the interval between two consecutive health checks.
-For the SOAP services used in CloudFlow, one can for example check if the wsdl service definition is available.
+For the SOAP services used in SemWES, one can for example check if the wsdl service definition is available.
 To define a custom health check, pass the `health_check` argument when creating a new service: